FridahKimathi/Microsoft-Movie-Analysis/README.md

 ├── images     <- Both sourced externally and generated from code ├── zippedData  <- Both sourced externally and generated from code ├── .canvas
 ├── .gitignore
-└── Microsoft Movie Analysis PPT.pdf  <- PDF version of project presentation
+└── Microsoft-Movie-Analyisis.ipynb   <- Narrative documentation of analysis in Jupyter notebook └── Microsoft-Movie-Analysis-Presentation ppt  <- PDF version of project presentation
-└── Microsoft-Movie-Analyisis.ipynb   <- Narrative documentation of analysis in Jupyter notebook └── README.md   <- The top-level README for reviewers of this project
+└── README.md   <- The top-level README for reviewers of this project